argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ```

-#### To mount a posix container on a Compute Nodes
+#### To mount a posix container on Compute Nodes

-From a compute node, you need to mount the container on all compute nodes.
+You need to mount the container on all compute nodes.

 ```bash